gomathishankar28/ms3_meercq/README.md

 *   Use of Text and images to make things easy to understand.
 *   A search bar on the hero image for a quick search option.
 *   A collapsible dropdown for the "services" nav menu to list down the all the available services.
-*   A list of items that can be ordered along with their corresponding quantity.
 *   A card to display the contact details.
 *   An collapsible to display user reviews.
-*   Buttons to Add, edit and delete contacts.
+*   Buttons to Add, edit delete contacts and to add, delete reviews.

 ### Structure